 The number one reason to grow heirlooms is the exceptional flavor.
-Many modern breeding programs have sacrificed taste and nutrition in order to gain shelf stability.
-Modern hybrids are often times bred to be picked green and gas-ripened because that is what is needed for commercial growing and shipping.
-Heirlooms, on the other hand have been saved for decades and even centuries because they are the best performers for home and market gardens.
+Many modern breeding programs have sacrificed taste and nutrition to gain shelf stability.
+Modern hybrids are often bred to be picked green and gas-ripened because that is what is needed for commercial growing and shipping.
+Heirlooms, on the other hand, have been saved for decades and even centuries because they are the best performers for home and market gardens.
 The ability to ship and distribute them was never a concern.
-This allowed flavor to and nutrition to take a front seat.
+This allowed flavor and nutrition to take a front seat.
 What farmer could survive in a world of direct-to-market produce if their tomatoes didn’t taste as good as their neighbors?

 Saving Seeds and Local Adaptations

-Another advantage of heirlooms over conventional hybrids is the ability to save your own seeds and replant them year after year.
+Another advantage of heirlooms over conventional hybrids is the ability to save your seeds and replant them year after year.
 Because heirloom plants are open-pollinated, seeds saved from heirlooms will produce plants that are true to type.
-This allows home gardeners to continuously select seeds from plants which performed better than others and enjoy them year after year.
+This allows home gardeners to continuously select seeds from plants that performed better than others and enjoy them year after year.
 This creates locally adapted varieties that can better combat local pests and diseases.
 Small, diverse gardens and heirlooms that have been selected for specific localities will only become more reliable year after year.
 Not only do you get a better, locally adapted strain when you save your own seeds, but you also save money because you don’t have to purchase new seeds every year.

 The advantages of heirloom varieties are plentiful.
-Flavor, nutritional content and unlimited seeds are just a few of them.
+Flavor, nutritional content, and unlimited seeds are just a few of them.
 We highly encourage everyone, with any space to grow their own and to do so with the most environmentally friendly methods.
 This means organically grown heirloom varieties picked right out of the garden and served to the community in which they were grown.